apache/airflow/docs/apache-airflow-providers-delta-sharing/sensors.rst

 Delta Sharing Sensor
 ====================

-Use the :class:`~airflow.providers.delta_sharing.sensors.delta_sharing.DeltaSharingSensor` to wait for changes in a give Delta Sharing table.
+Use the :class:`~airflow.providers.delta.sharing.sensors.delta_sharing.DeltaSharingSensor` to wait for changes in a given Delta Sharing table.

 Using the Sensor
 ----------------